sadiklaliwala/Easrms/README.md

 File attachments use Cloudinary signed uploads.
 The backend generates a signed upload signature that the frontend uses to upload directly to Cloudinary, keeping file data out of the API server entirely.

 ### Bulk Import
-Users, Categories, and Requests all support bulk creation via file upload (`multipart/form-data`), useful for seeding or migrating large datasets without manual entry.
+Users, Categories, and Requests all support bulk creation via file upload.
+Human-friendly lookup fields (e.g. `ManagerEmail`) resolve to FK IDs via pre-loaded dictionaries before insert — never stored directly.

+### Server-Side Sorting
+All listing APIs support `sortBy` + `sortAscending` parameters.
+Dapper uses whitelist-based dynamic `ORDER BY` clause construction to prevent SQL injection — only explicitly allowed column names are accepted.

-### OAuth / Social Login
+### OAuth — Google & GitHub
-Users can log in via OAuth providers (Google, Microsoft, GitHub, etc.) and link or unlink multiple providers to the same account.
-The `AuthProviderEnum` supports 5 providers.
+Users can log in via Google or GitHub OAuth.
+The `UserAuthProviders` table stores linked providers per user.
+Google Cloud Console and GitHub OAuth app redirect URIs were updated to point to the production custom domain after deployment.

 ---